Moving forward from Love Addiction

 Begin to look for healthy qualities in the people you meet.

 You don’t need to date one more troubled, self-indulgent, toxic person.
 You need to change your whole way of thinking about the kind of person you might want to date with.
 For example, Sarah had thought through the kind of person she would like to date.
 A good relationship takes an equal amount of commitment from each partner.
 You have to allow your partner their personal space, allow them to spend time with their friends instead of always wanting to know where they are.
 There also needs to be equal understanding and support from both partners.
 You have to appreciate your partner’s positives as well as their negatives.
 Relationships are mainly about equilibrium and stability between the partners.
 (Sara)

 I totally agree with what Sarah said.
 Don’t settle for second best.

-I want to end this series of blogs where I began, with the wise words of King Solomon recorded in the Bible.
+As I close, I want to end this blog where I began when I started writing about love addiction with the wise words of King Solomon recorded in the Bible.
 He said, Guard your heart above all else, for it determines the course of your life.

 Many people don’t have the patience to let a relationship develop.
 They rush into things, but it never lasts.
 Learn how to find a meaningful relationship.